nf-core/funcscan/paper/paper.md

 ## Reproducibility and scalability

-All nf-core pipelines utilise software environments (conda) or containers (Docker, Singularity), which have the advantage of isolating the dependencies of all workflows from each other and rendering pipeline execution highly reproducible, portable, and platform-independent.
+All nf-core pipelines utilise software environments (Conda) or containers (Docker, Singularity), which have the advantage of isolating the dependencies of all workflows from each other and rendering pipeline execution highly reproducible, portable, and platform-independent.
 Each tool of nf-core/funcscan is automatically pulled from the respective container registry when executing a pipeline run.
-The pipeline itself is easy to install as it has only few minimum dependencies (Nextflow itself, and one of Docker, Singularity, Podman, Shifter, Charliecloud, and conda).
+The pipeline itself is easy to install as it has only few minimum dependencies (Nextflow itself, and one of Docker, Singularity, Podman, Shifter, Charliecloud, and Conda).
 The configuration of the pipeline to the underlying computing system requires knowledge of its software environment and hardware resources.
-To facilitate easy configuration, nf-core provides already centralised configurations for more than 150 HPCs via the central nf-core/configs repository (https://github.com/nf-core/configs).
+To facilitate easy configuration, nf-core provides already centralised configurations for more than 150 HPCs via the central nf-core/configs repository ([https://github.com/nf-core/configs](https://github.com/nf-core/configs)).
-The performance of each pipeline run (including software versions of all applied tools, memory and CPU usage) is summarised in HTML reports for all steps of all subworkflows for users to estimate future runtime and/or computational resources.
+The performance of each pipeline run (including software versions of all applied tools, memory, and CPU usage) is summarised in HTML reports for all steps of all subworkflows for users to estimate future runtime and/or computational resources.

 # Research impact statement

 nf-core/funcscan has developed an active user community of scientific users and developers who continuously contribute ideas, bug reports and code via issues and pull requests on GitHub.
+The pipeline is already being actively used in research (https://www.mdpi.com/2076-2607/14/1/145, https://link.springer.com/article/10.1007/s12602-025-10718-9, https://pmc.ncbi.nlm.nih.gov/articles/PMC12051446/, https://link.springer.com/article/10.1007/s12223-026-01445-x)
-An exemplary case in point is the contribution of a whole new workflow (CAZyme screening) by new community members.
+Additionally, the pipeline received a contribution of a whole new workflow (CAZyme screening) by new community members outside of the original developers.
-Discussions of pipeline as well as research domain related topics happen on the open-to-join nf-core workspace on the Slack platform, illustrating the public interest and pro-active efforts from scientific users to use, maintain, and improve the pipeline functionalities.
+Discussions of pipeline as well as research domain related topics happen on the open-to-join nf-core workspace on the Slack platform.
+This illustrates the public interest and proactive efforts from scientific users to use, maintain, and improve the pipeline.functionalities.

 # AI usage disclosure